 What is Cachet?

-Cachet is an open-source status page system that offers individuals and businesses to monitor basic uptime metrics.
-At the time of writing, Cachet already has over 185 contributors who have worked on 54 releases of the product.
+Cachet is an open-source status page system that allows individuals and businesses to monitor metrics.
+At the time of writing, Cachet already has over 191 contributors on GitHub who have worked on 56 releases of the product.
+There are multiple Cachet alternatives in 2025, but what does Cachet offer?

 Cachet has an intuitive, Bootstrap-based user interface that powers responsive design for desktop and mobile devices.
 This status page system has a chart dashboard that displays metrics in graphs.

-In addition, you also get detailed incident reports with text descriptions detailing the timeline from the initial occurrence and final fix.
+Users also have access to detailed incident reports.
+These contain text descriptions detailing the timeline from the initial occurrence to the final fix.

 Cachet has become a go-to status page provider, but there are prerequisites to installing Cachet.